greg-js/arch-wiki-md-repo/wiki/_content/english/Postfix.md

 ```

 Placing policy services at the end of the queue reduces load, as only legitimate mails are processed.
+Be sure to place it before the first permit statement to catch all incoming messages.

 ### Dane